karagulruhi/pk_bot/README.md

 Used selenium to navigate company website

-Person who wants to enter the order in the system can activate it by sending a message to telegram bot.
+who wants to enter the order in the system can activate it by sending a message to telegram bot.

 Finally django is used for bridge between database and code